Events

 Libby Harricks grew up with apparently normal hearing.
 Subsequently, as a young wife and mother, she developed a profound hearing loss.
 She quickly educated herself with skills to manage her own hearing difficulties and soon became committed to advocating for all hearing impaired people.

-Libby was the inaugural Chairperson of Deafness Forum of Australia.
-In all of these purely voluntary roles, she worked tirelessly to raise awareness of the need for equal inclusion in life activities for hearing impaired people, even travelling widely throughout Australia to lobby for this on their behalf.
+Libby was the inaugural Chairperson of Deafness Forum Australia.
+In all of these purely voluntary roles, she worked tirelessly to raise awareness of the need for equal inclusion in life activities for deaf and hard of hearing people, even travelling widely throughout Australia to lobby for this on their behalf.
 In recognition of her advocacy work, Libby was made a Member of the Order of Australia in 1990.

-After her death in 1998, Deafness Forum Australia established the annual Libby Harricks Memorial Oration Series to honour her achievements.
+After her passing in 1998, Deafness Forum Australia established the annual Libby Harricks Memorial Oration, later renamed Address, series to honour her achievements.